-- ▶ Only use the product for its intended purpose as described in the operating manual. - ▶ Ensure adequate material resistance when using chemical substances. - ▶ In case of doubt, contact the manufacturer of this product.
+- ▶ Only use the product for its intended purpose as described in the operating manual. - ▶ Ensure adequate material resistance when using chemical substances. - ▶ In case of any doubts, contact the manufacturer of this product.

 NOTICE!
-Damage as a result of incorrect packing.
+Damage as a result of improper packing.

-Eppendorf AG is not liable for damage caused by incorrect packing.
+Eppendorf AG is not liable for any damage caused by improper packing.

-▶ The device may only be stored and transported in its original packing.
+▶ The device may only be stored and transported in its original packaging.